pablopenlop/gradewing_guide/docs/other.md

 *   **New Branch name:** Hotfix
 *   **Source:** main

+!!! warning "The software is modified within the **Hotfix** branch on GitHub, and the corresponding commit is made so that the changes can be later pulled into the Hetzner server."

 #### 2. Connection to Hetzner and positioning in Gradewing from the terminal

 First, log in via SSH to the server: